datashines/datashines.github.io/_posts/2021-01-14-Lessons-From-Writing-A-Deep-Learning-Book.md

 **12 - PyTorch and AutoML**
-* The NAS discussions done under chapters 3 and 5 aside, this chapter is a deep dive into the field of [AutoML](https://www.automl.org/) which covers both NAS as well as hyperparameter search.
+* The NAS discussions from chapters 3 and 5 aside, this chapter is a deep dive into the field of [AutoML](https://www.automl.org/) which covers both NAS as well as hyperparameter search.
 <figure>
     <p style="text-align:center">